rondorn/CiPol/README.md

 # Setup

 ## Server Setup
-To start with you must define a Jenkins server.
+To start with, you must define a Jenkins server.
 Click the ‘Servers’ button on the main window.
 This will open up the Server Admin screen.
 From there click the ‘Add Servers’ button.

 From here you can pick any ‘Server Name’ of your choosing.
-The url should be the form of “https://myjenkinsServer/mycompany.net’.
+The url should be the form of 'https://myjenkinsServer/mycompany.net’.
 If there is a specific subdirectory you are interested in scanning, you can add that on here, but it is not required.

 Username and API Token are optional.
 If your server does not require authentication to view jobs, you can leave these blank.
 If it is required, you must use an API Token issued by your Jenkins server.
 All tokens are stored securely in your Mac OS keychain.
-To get an API Token from your Jenkins server, go to your user settings and then go to Configure, from there you should see an API Token section where you can generate a token.
+To get an API Token from your Jenkins server, go to your User Settings and then go to Configure, from there you should see an API Token section where you can generate a token.

 To modify an entry, you can double click on a server line and make changes.